The program has three funding categories:

-Grants up to $1000 to purchase uniforms or other equipment essential for participation.
+Grants up to $1000 to purchase uniforms or equipment, including first aid equipment, essential for participation.

 Category 2: Skill Development

-Grants up to $2000 to improve the skills of club members by providing training for coaches, officials, administration staff and management committees.
+Grants to improve the skills of organisation members by providing training for coaches, officials, administration staff and management committees.

-Grants up to $5000 to improve the operational effectiveness and efficiency of clubs through strategic planning or, to increase community participation through accessible sport and active recreation opportunities.
+Grants up to $5000 to improve the operational effectiveness and efficiency of organisations through strategic planning or, to increase community participation through accessible sport and active recreation opportunities such as pilot programs.

 What types of activities might be funded?

 The purchase of sporting uniforms or equipment that is essential for participation, safety, or first aid equipment for immediate attention to injury that may occur participating in sport or active recreation.